wtang053/Studybook/README.md

 	Left-Click on a class (chat room)

-	Studdents can talk with each other in the chat room
+	Students can talk with each other in the chat room